Alice’s Adventures in Wonderland: the story of a classic

-Discover the story of how Lewis Carroll was inspired to create the world of Wonderland.
+Discover the story of how Lewis Carroll came to write Alice's Adventures in Wonderland.

 The story behind Alice’s Adventures in Wonderland begins with the inventive, playful mind of Charles L. Dodgson (the man behind the pen name Lewis Carroll).
 A natural storyteller, Dodgson delighted in inventing new stories to entertain his friends.
 One summer’s afternoon in July 1862 Dodgson rowed up the Thames from Oxford to Godstow with his friend Henry George Liddell and Henry’s eldest daughters, Lorina, Alice and Edith.